Applications7 min read

 What types of objections can IP Australia raise?

-If the examiner identifies any issues, they will issue an examination report setting out the objections.
-Understanding the different types of objections can help you anticipate potential issues before you apply and respond effectively if you receive one.
+Understanding the different types of objections helps you anticipate potential issues before you apply — and respond effectively if you receive an examination report.

 Section 41 objections — your mark is not distinctive enough